Graduate Certificate in Oral and Maxillofacial Surgery

 - completed the General Surgery training toward eligibility for medical licensure;

-- completed requirements of the Oral and Maxillofacial Surgery Certificate program; and
+- completed requirements of the OMS certificate program; and

-- demonstrated competency in all aspects of the Oral and Maxillofacial Surgery Certificate, residency program and MD degree.
+- demonstrated competency in all aspects of the OMS certificate, residency program, and MD degree.